1. Corporate Information

 After initial measurement, such financial assets are subsequently measured at amortised cost using the effective interest rate (EIR) method.

-Financial assets - Equity Investment in subsidiaries, associates and joint venture:
+Financial assets - Equity Investment in subsidiaries:

 Derecognition